Chilean flamingo

 Total Number of Registered Coastal Sites in Argentina 15 4,5,6

-Number of Protected Coastal Sites in Argentina 12 4 a 7
+Number of Protected Coastal Sites in Argentina 12 4 to 7

 Number of Coastal Sites with Increasing Population Trends 0